emsig/elfe3D/elfe3D/README.md

   - `PEC_present`: Followed by an integer that specifies the presence of a perfect electric conductor (PEC).
 See [Castillo-Reyes et al. (2023)](#references) for more information.
 No PEC present (0), PEC present (1).

   - `num_PEC`: Followed by the number of PECs with start and end coordinates below.
+Choose the start and end values for the z-coordinate in a way that z_start is always the larger number.

   - `model_file_name`: Specify the path and filename of the model input file, without file name extension, but with a . at the end.